 Taxonomy and Botany of Chinese Juniper Shrubs

 According to plant taxonomy, Blue Pfitzer junipers are labeled Juniperus chinensis Pfitzeriana Glauca.
+The part not in italics is the cultivar name.
+These pom-pom bushes are considered evergreen shrubs.

 Features of the Bush, Planting Zones, and Origin